optskug/docs/README.md

 ## List of vehicles with Toyota ECU Security Key

-Known vehicles with Toyota ECU Security Key on the Forward Recognition Camera of which OP doesn't currently support right now:
+Known vehicles with Toyota ECU Security Key on the Forward Recognition Camera of which OP **doesn't** currently support right now:

 * ~~2021-2023 RAV4 Prime~~
   * Known as RAV4 PHEV in non-North American markets
 * 2024 RAV4 Prime
 * 2021+ Venza
-* ~~2021+ Sienna~~
+* ~~2021-2023 Sienna~~
+* 2024 Sienna
 * (EUDM/JDM/MXDM) 2021+ Yaris GR
 * (USDM) 2022+ Corolla Cross (Speculated from TechInfo lookup)
   * Not applicable to Thailand or Brazil.